The Short Answer

 The Ohio River System

 The Ohio River spans the southern border, offering some of the state's best channel catfish and largemouth bass fishing.
 Deep pools below dams, like Meldahl and Pike Island, consistently produce trophy catfish, especially when using circle hooks with cut bait.
-The river's open river areas between dams offer excellent bank fishing for multiple species.
-Key access points include the East Liverpool riverfront, featuring handicap-accessible fishing platforms, and the Cincinnati riverfront's multiple public parks with night fishing access.
+The river's open stretches between dams offer excellent bank fishing for multiple species.
+Key access points include the East Liverpool riverfront, featuring handicap-accessible platforms, and the Cincinnati riverfront's multiple public parks with night-fishing access.

 Major Inland Waters

 Alum Creek provides diverse fishing opportunities just minutes from Columbus.
 The lake's northern section features deep, clear water perfect for smallmouth bass, while the southern shallow areas hold largemouth bass and channel catfish.
-Multiple boat ramps line both shores, with the best bank fishing found near the dam and marina areas.
+Multiple boat ramps line both shores, with the best bank fishing near the dam and marina.

-Buckeye Lake, though shallower, offers excellent warm water fishing.
-The lake's abundant cover and structure, including docks and fallen trees, create the perfect habitat for largemouth bass and crappie.
-The ODNR Division of Wildlife maintains fish attractors throughout the lake, marked by buoys during fishing season.
+Buckeye Lake, though shallower, offers excellent warm-water fishing.
+The lake's abundant cover and structure—docks, brush piles, and fallen trees—create perfect habitat for largemouth bass and crappie.
+The ODNR Division of Wildlife maintains fish attractors marked by buoys during the season.

-Indian Lake's unique layout makes it a saugeye fishing destination.
-The lake's numerous channels and coves provide shelter for baitfish, attracting predatory fish throughout the year.
-Key fishing areas include:
+Indian Lake is a saugeye destination.
+Its channels and coves provide shelter for baitfish, attracting predators year-round.
+Prime fishing areas include:

 - Dream Bridge area for spring saugeye